flirble-lb/flirble-dns-server/README.md

 IP aliases on the loopback interface will help.
-Strategically choosing addresses in different parts of the world and binding them to the loopback interface will mean you can test each of those regions by simply directing your query to that address; though note it will cut your computer off from reaching the real host of those addresses.
+Strategically choosing addresses in different parts of the world and binding them to the loopback interface will mean you can test each of those regions by simply directing your query to that address; though caution is advised since this will cut your computer off from reaching the real host of those addresses.

-## Loading data
+## Loading initial data

 Several options to this program govern what JSON files it will load and where it will try to store them.

 `./setup-rethinkdb --help`
 `./setup-rethinkdb --debug`

+By default it will try to connect to a RethinkDB on `localhost` at the usual port `28015` and will load `zones.json` and `servers.json` from the current directory and load them into the `zones` and `servers` tables respectively.

 ## Updating server load